What is a Project Assumption

 - The Project Manager should check the condition of all of the physical devices to ensure that everything is in the best condition to be used.

 - System Administration should monitor and supervise the compatibility, security, functionality, and stability of the system in the project.

 Examples of Projects’ Location/Environments Assumptions

 - There are minimal network congestion and strong internet connection in the location where the project is conducted.
-However, sometimes, connection disruptions might occur due to other conditions that may be related to the environment or surrounding of the project.
+However, connection disruptions sometimes occur due to other conditions that may be related to the environment or surroundings of the project.

-- The project location is fixed throughout the project life-cycle and will not change as the project progresses.
+- The project location is fixed throughout the life cycle and will not change as the project progresses.
 However, there might be conditions where there may be a need for the project members to work outstation when necessary.

 How to Manage Projects’ Location/Environments Assumptions

-- The Project Manager should monitor the network and internet connection in the project settings and come up with at least one contingency plan to cater to the technical difficulties in the project’s location.
+- The Project Manager should monitor the network and internet connection in the project settings and devise at least one contingency plan to cater to the technical difficulties in the project’s location.

-- Develop the project plan accordingly and check beforehand if there exists the need to move the location of the project as it progresses.
+- Develop the project plan accordingly and check beforehand if there exists the need to move the project’s location as it progresses.

 - Identify and manage as many assumptions to increase the probability that the project will be completed successfully, on time, and within the estimated budget despite the weather changes.